 Martha would eventually marry Tom Corless, and the couple would have five daughters: Barbara, Sylvia, Ida, Vera, and Deborah.
-Martha passed away October 27, 1986 in Quesnel.
+Following Tom's death, Martha remarried twice; first to Carl Molgaard and later to Desmond Watt.
+Martha passed away October 22, 1986 in Quesnel.

 Frances Patricia (Pat)

-Pat Huble was the third child born on the homestead, on a “wet day" on September 6, 2914.
+Pat Huble was the third child born on the homestead, on a “fine cool day" on September 7, 1914.
 As a child, Pat got herself into a bit of mischief when she wanted to take a closer look at her mother's china, which was stored on a shelf in the pantry.
 The young girl put her toes on the edge of the baseboard and used the shelf to pull herself up.
 Unfortunately the shelf was not strong enough and Pat succeeded in pulling the shelf and all the dishes down upon herself.
 Needless to say the dishes were destroyed.

 Pat married a man named Joe Rice and moved to California; the couple had three children, a boy (Rick) and two girls (Leslie and Lynn).
-Pat passed away in 1989 in Menlo Park, California.
+Pat passed away November 30, 1989 in Menlo Park, California.